 But I continue to view deflation as the biggest threat, not inflation.
 Deflation, or the need to unwind monetary excess is the backbone against which policy makers continue to inflate.
 One day they are going to fail.
 Gold will still be there, but the world of paper – including gold stocks – may not.

 So please realize that the above chart tells a horrible ‘potential’ story.
 It is however, as yet not the preferred story.
 If money supply fails to rise ‘this’ time, we would need to realize that something may indeed be different ‘this’ time.

 The intensive focus on gold stocks will now back off once again because I feel there are already too many people too intimately tied to them.
 They will go up (expected) or they will go down (very possible) and unbiased market players should have patience in the meanwhile.
 Remember that if a real rally is to start, an initial thrust can be missed and yet would seem like small lost opportunity a couple months down the road.

-Aside from that, more and more it is the macro message that is becoming important for everyone, not just gold stock players.Subscribe to NFTRH Premium for your 25-35 page weekly report, interim updates (including Key ETF charts) and NFTRH+ chart/trade ideas!
+Aside from that, more and more it is the macro message that is becoming important for everyone, not just gold stock players.Subscribe to NFTRH Premium for your 25-35 page weekly report, interim updates (including Key ETF charts) and NFTRH+ chart/trade ideas or the free eLetter for an introduction to our work.
 Support free quality content; please disable AdBlock on Biiwii.com... and thank you!
 Add to SocialTrade